andreaskaempf/adventofcode2020/README.md

   iteration.
 Part 2 is a trivial set of modifications to Part 1, to make it 4-d instead of 3-d, so only the Part 2 code is retained here. *Medium*

+* **Day 18** (Go): Parse and evaluate four-function arithmetic expressions with parentheses, with left-to right evaluation (no operator precedence) for Part 1, and mult/div having higher precedence for Part 2.
+Implemented Djikstra's Shunting Yard Algorithm.
+Part 2 was a trivial change to some precedence weights. *Hard*

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day02.go